great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 leveraging these Expectations to implement effective schema validation in your data workflows.

 ## Prerequisite knowledge
 This article assumes basic familiarity with GX components and workflows.
-Reference the [GX Overview](/core/introduction/gx_overview.md) for additional content on GX fundamentals.
+See the [GX Overview](/core/introduction/gx_overview.md) for additional content on GX fundamentals.

 ## Data preview